yabar-dev/yabar/README.md

 		inherit: "bar1.block1";

+### Dynamic colors for blocks

+You can change block colors(background, foreground, underline and overline) within runtime.
+Along with pango markup format, you can fully control how a block looks throughout yabar's session.

+If you wish to change one or more of the 4 color types, you must begin your string-to-be-drawn (i.e. the string of your shell script) with `!Y FORMAT Y!`. the `FORMAT` statement should contain contain the color type (`BG` or `bg` for background, `FG` or `fg` for foreground, `U` or `u` for underline and `O` or `o` for overline).
+The color must be in hex AARRGGBB (So if you want to add an rgb color just make it `FFxxxxxx`).
+Examples:

+		"!Y BG 0xFFFF0000 fg0xFF00ff00 U0xFFFAC739 Y!"
+		"!Ybg0xff00ff00Y!"

+The spaces are just skipped automatically.
+Keep in mind that You can always dynamically change your foreground color using pango markup.

 ### Environment variables

 Yabar sets a handful of environment variables before executing your commands/scripts that are defined in the `command-button{1-5}` entry.
 Such env variables can be useful when drawing your window on the corresponding button press.
 Current env variables are: